-During the year, the Foundation continued to deal effectively with difficult economic conditions.
+During 2024, the Foundation continued to deal effectively with varying economic conditions, including increasing prices for goods and services, offset by increasing interest rates which generate additional income (albeit at a lower volume to the increasing costs).
 Fundraising programs were able to maintain growth in regular giving donors, which is now the largest income stream, that provides a reliable, consistent source of ongoing revenue.